Renal Diet Food List

 Cauliflower

-This is a nutritious vegetable that’s an ideal source of many nutrients, including vitamin B, vitamin C, and vitamin K.
+This nutritious vegetable is an ideal source of many nutrients, including vitamins B, C, and K.

-It’s also filled with anti-inflammatory compounds like indoles which is an excellent source of fiber.
+It’s also filled with anti-inflammatory compounds like indoles, an excellent fiber source.

-In addition, mashed cauliflower can be used in place of a low potassium side dish.
+In addition, mashed cauliflower can be used instead of a low-potassium side dish.
 One serving (124 grams) of cooked cauliflower comprises

 • Phosphorus: 40 mg